 But it happens often and the impact can be detrimental to your financial life, which many times you don’t notice until your finances are in shambles.

-Since you have more income at your disposal, temptations slowly pique your interest or you tend to buy more expensive items because you can afford to.
-Essentially, your financial decisions start to get more loose.
+But since you have more income at your disposal, temptations slowly pique your interest or you tend to buy more expensive items because you can afford to.
+Essentially, your financial decisions start to get looser.

 Maybe you start taking more expensive vacations, upgrading your car to something with more luxury every year or two.
 Now, some people might be more aggressive with spending, but for most this is a gradual process.